ZzoNe322/express-boilerplate-js/README.md

 Feel free to access `127.0.0.1:3000` through browser/Postman to get greeting message form server.

+You can also test POST request - pass your name in request body.
+Check validation model in `src/validation/models/post.joi.js`

 #### Testing

 You can run tests (_with help of Jest_) with command